- The average cost of car insurance in Rhode Island is $2,061 a year or $172 per month, based on our data analysis.

 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-In the table below, see the car insurance premiums in Rhode Island for three different coverages.
+Below, you will find the rates for car insurance in Rhode Island for different coverage levels.

 Coverage Level | Avg.
 Monthly Cost | Avg.
 Annual Cost |